McConnell says Senate Republicans might revisit Obamacare repeal

 McConnell’s Republicans now hold majority control of both chambers.
 Democrats will try to wrest control in races for all 435 House seats and one-third of the 100 Senate seats.

-Despite their dominance of Congress and the White House, Republicans dramatically failed last year to overturn former President Barack Obama’s signature healthcare law, known as Obamacare.
+Despite their dominance of Congress and the White House, Republicans failed last year to overturn former President Barack Obama’s signature healthcare law, known as Obamacare.
 McConnell called it “the one disappointment of this Congress from a Republican point of view.”

+McConnell’s comments drew a sharp reaction from Senate Democratic leader Chuck Schumer and other Democrats, who have sought to portray the Republican healthcare effort as an attack on the middle class.

+“If Republicans retain the Senate they will do everything they can to take away families’ health care and raise their costs,” Schumer said in a statement.
+“Americans should take Senator McConnell at his word.”

-President Donald Trump also favors ending Obamacare, which Republicans criticized as a costly and unneeded intrusion on Americans’ healthcare.
+President Donald Trump favors ending Obamacare, which Republicans criticized as a costly and unneeded intrusion on Americans’ healthcare.
 About 20 million Americans have received health insurance coverage through the program, a landmark legislative achievement for Obama and Democrats.

-On social programs, McConnell said in an interview with Reuters: “Entitlements are the long-term drivers of the debt.”
+On social programs, McConnell said in an interview with Reuters, “Entitlements are the long-term drivers of the debt.”

 Social programs that help the poor, the aged, the unemployed, veterans and the disabled are often referred to as “entitlements” in Washington.
 These also include Medicaid.

 “We all know that there will be no solution to that, short of some kind of bipartisan grand bargain that makes the very, very popular entitlement programs be in a position to be sustained.
-That hasn’t happened since the ‘80s,” he added.
+That hasn’t happened since the ‘80s,” McConnell said.

 “But at some point we will have to sit down on a bipartisan basis and address the long-term drivers of the debt.”